 Rich in history, the land encompassing the Lake Success Eco Business Park in Bridgeport and Stratford, Connecticut played a key role in the industrial revolution of the early twentieth century.
 From 1905 until 1989, Remington Arms used the Lake Success property to manufacture and test large- and small-caliber munitions.
-Today, the property is under the ownership of Sporting Goods Properties, Inc., a subsidiary of DuPont, which assumed responsibility for the site after the Remington company was sold in 1993.
+Today, the property is under the ownership of Sporting Goods Properties, Inc., a subsidiary of Corteva Agriscience, the successor to DuPont and Remington Arms.

 The Lake Success Eco Business Park property includes 422 acres of land, of which 344 acres are located in Bridgeport, and 78 acres are located in Stratford.
 The main entrance to the property is located off Asylum Street in Bridgeport.
 A second entrance is located on Broadbridge Avenue near its intersection with Broadmere Road in Stratford.